pavlosdais/Quoridor/README.md

   playwall white b4 vertical(OR v) - white places a vertical wall starting at B4 <br/>

 > **genmove** player <br/>
-  example: genmove white - engine plays a move for the player specified.
+  example: genmove white - engine plays a move for the player specified

 > **showboard** <br/>
   Draw the board.